ninglixu/Awesome-PointCloudRegistration/README.md

 - A Single Correspondence Is Enough: Robust Global Registration to Avoid Degeneracy in Urban Environments.
 ICRA'2022
 - SC^2-PCR: A Second Order Spatial Compatibility for Efficient and Robust Point Cloud Registration.
 CVPR'2022
 - A Practical O (N2) Outlier Removal Method for Point Cloud Registration.
 TPAMI 2021.
+- A review on robust M-estimators for regression analysis.
+2021
 - Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection.
 ICRA 2020.
 - TEASER: Fast and Certifiable Point Cloud Registration.
 T-RO'2020
 - A Practical Maximum Clique Algorithm for Matching with Pairwise Constraints.
 2019